AN ADDENDUM TO THE FLUFFY WHITE DOG

 Books got his wish.
 He died with the same dignity in which he lived, regardless of the violent nature.
 Ironically, John Wayne himself died in a very different way.
 Though he was considered cancer free at the time of filming The Shootist (after having a cancerous lung removed) Wayne ultimately succumbed of stomach cancer in 1979.
 He died in a hospital, UCLA medical center.
 Did he die, as his portrayal of Books, in the manner he had lived, or did he pass slowly in a hospital bed, as many of us are destined?

 Last week, as readers are aware, I put down our family dog, Nilla.
 She was very old and dying from liver failure, a fate that would ultimately consign her to very painful final days.
 We made the decision to “put her to sleep.”
 Her passing was treated by our family with grace and dignity.
 The day before she was “sent on her last journey” we spent doting on her.
 By this time she was sleeping almost the whole day.

-That night we informed the kids that she was going to Heaven and that we were going to cuddle on the couch, watch a movie and pet and show Nilla how much we loved her.
+That night we informed the kids that she was going to Heaven and that we were going to cuddle on the couch, watch a movie, pet her and show her how much we loved her.
 Nilla was always the voluptuary who never turned down the opportunity to lounge on the couch and was always willing to let someone pet her.
 She enjoyed human contact and warmth, often curled behind my knees as I slept.